-- Central America is cost competitive considering inputs such as electricity and human capital.
-Leveraging these cost savings can increase a firm’s competitiveness and profitability while subsidising branches in other international markets.
+Central America is cost-competitive considering inputs such as electricity and human capital.
+Leveraging these cost savings can increase a firm’s competitiveness and profitability while subsidizing branches in other international markets.

 Another exciting area of potential growth in Central America is its renewable energy sector, that has cost efficiencies over other countries.
 In other words, more power is produced with less money.
 Almost all of Costa Rica’s power comes from renewable sources including solar panels and hydropower.
 In Guatemala, the figure is moving towards 70%, while in Nicaragua it is 50% and rising each year.
 Renewable energy is an area for investment for foreign firms that possess relevant technological capabilities or know-how.

 Commercial advantages of business opportunities in Central America

 Central America is a large and complex region where there are many opportunities to learn and innovate.
 Strategic business advantages include a low price of labour, cheaper manufacturing costs and arable land perfect for producing many varieties of fresh fruit.
 It’s a region with an economy that continues to develop every year and receives more investment and tourism, helping it to become interconnected with the world.

 Free trade zones and agreements with different countries have economic and financial incentives which could help lower tax payments.
 Considering all these points, Central America is a great place to consider investing in.
 Sufficient market research and due diligence are key when navigating any foreign business market to make sure a firm is best prepared for success.

 Take advantages of business opportunities in Central America with the right support